largest desert in india

 5. Peacocks, Peafowl, Blackbuck, the Chinkara, and Indian Gazelle are some of the animals that people most frequently see in Indian deserts.

 Northwest India is home to the Indian deserts, which support a wide range of flora and fauna adapted to the severe dry climate.
 Dunes and sandy landscapes distinguish the area.
-Largest Desert in India in this section, let’s now understand the various deserts located in different parts of India.
-Some of the famous Indian deserts are Thar Desert, Barmer Desert, Run of Kutch, Hunder Desert, Ladakh, and Cold Desert, Himachal Pradesh.
+Let’s now understand the various deserts located in different parts of India.
+Some famous Indian deserts are the Thar Desert, Barmer Desert, Run of Kutch, Hunder Desert, Ladakh, and Cold Desert, Himachal Pradesh.

 1. Hunder Desert, Ladakh

 Hunder village, in the Nubra valley of Jammu and Kashmir, is a stunning yet secluded settlement that appears to be an oasis amidst the chilly desert landscape of the largest desert in India, the Thar Desert.
-This region is located around 10 km from the Diskit village, unique double-humped camels, and picturesque views of the surrounding mountains.
+This region is around 10 km from the Diskit village, with unique double-humped camels and picturesque views of the surrounding mountains.

 2. Sam Sand Dunes, Rajasthan